Reboare/Lagrange/_posts/2017-12-26-linux-stack-bof-1.md

 <img src='/assets/img/stack-bof-1/stack-1.png'>
  </p>

 So I've mentioned the stack a lot, but how do we know where it's located and how does it relate to `$esp` which we kept referring to?
 The diagram above illustrates generally how it looks in memory.
-Of course some details are missing but it does show the basics.
+Of course a lot of details are missing but it does show the basics.

 We define where the top of the stack is located in memory at any specific time with the `$esp` register.
 It defines the location of the top of the stack, and is manipulated with individual `push` and `pop` instructions, which as their names might indicate, either add or remove from the stack.
-If we push to the stack, the value of `$esp` is decremented, and vice versa for popping from it.
+The stack itself will grow downwards in memory for x86 architectures.
+Therefore, if we push to the stack a value, that value is written to the location at `$esp` and the value of `$esp` is decremented, and incremented for popping from it.
+The diagram below illustrates what happens to ESP as we push and pop.

 <p align="center">
 <img src='/assets/img/stack-bof-1/stack-2.png'>